 If you’re looking forward to taking AP European History, it’s important to take both the positive and negative feedback in context.
 There are multiple factors that could contribute to a great or poor experience of the class, such your teacher and your personal preferences as a learner.

-88% of AP Euro alumnae would recommend the class.
+87% of AP Euro alumnae would recommend the class, which is lower than other classes.

 The majority of the reviews focus on course experience, the importance of overall concepts, the need for steady preparation, and helpful study methods.